jhoek/UncommonSense.CBreeze/README.md

 - See https://gist.github.com/jhoek/059f1bafe28d1ee24cb8.
 - A pattern for adding dimension support
 - PowerShell pattern for Journal entity types
 - Make parser faster by doing more stuff in parallel; using F#?
+Or relying on model.dll for parsing and writing?

 ## Known issues
 ### Objects with a time and no date